Skin Tag Removal, Treatment and Removal of

 Mixed Blemishes

 Our largest appointment for those with a mixture of blemishes.
 It is perfect for both men and women who have a multitude of face & upper body thread veins, multiple skin tags, seborrhoeics, plane warts and more.
-It allows more time for assessment and to work our way through and treat everything possible within the time and is more cost effective.
-(1.5 hours)
+This allows more time for assessment and to work our way through and treat everything possible within the time and is more cost effective.

 Skin Tag Removal